smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 #### Create & Delete screen

 The RPC `CreateScreen` allows an app to create a new screen on the display.
-The app needs to specify a screen ID that is used for screen manipulation e.g. with the RPC `Show` and the screen type which can either `MAIN` or `WIDGET` (see sub-section *Screen types*).
+The app needs to specify a screen ID that is used for screen manipulation e.g. with the RPC `Show` and the screen type which can either be `MAIN` or `WIDGET` (see sub-section *Screen types*).

 If desired the apps can duplicate content of an existing screen to the created screen using parameter `duplicateScreenID`.
-All RPCs sent to the screen with the ID equals `dulicateScreenID` will be duplicated for the creating screen.
+All RPCs sent to the screen with the ID equals `dulicateScreenID` will be duplicated to the created screen.
 Bidirectional screen content duplication should not be supported.
-RPCs sent to the creating screen will not be duplicated to the screen with ID equals `duplicateScreenID`.
+RPCs sent to the creating screen will not be duplicated to the screen with ID matching `duplicateScreenID`.

 After a screen is successfully created the response will contain information and capabilities about the created screen.